Japan Blog

 Signing up by myself or through my school?

+It’s very probable that your language school will offer to register you for the JLPT through them.
+In this way, instead of paying the test’s fees online (or at your nearest conbini), you’ll have to hand the fee directly to your school in cash.
+I found this to be very helpful for people who feel more comfortable in handling everything through their school or who don’t feel very confident in making online payments.
 However, if you are an impatient person like me and want to be able to know your test’s results as soon as possible, which usually takes around 2 months, I’d recommend registering for the JLPT by yourself.
 This way, you’ll be given your own username and password, which you can use to log in to your “MyJLPT” account and check your results as soon as they are released.
 This is different than if you sign up through your school, since you won’t have a personal “MyJLPT” account and will have to wait until your school releases everyone’s results to get it.

 Day of the test